yinqiaoyan/spARI/README.md

 The R package **spARI** is designed to compute two novel clustering evaluation metrics—the **spatially aware Rand index (spRI)** and its adjusted version (**spARI**)—for assessing spatial transcriptomics clustering.
 Unlike the traditional Rand index (RI) and adjusted Rand index (ARI), spRI and spARI incorporate spatial distance information into clustering evaluation.
 When comparing two partitions, spRI assigns a weight to each disagreement pair—two objects in the same cluster of one partition but in different clusters of the other—based on their spatial distance, allowing for a more refined distinction between disagreement pairs.
 The spRI value ranges between zero and one, and the spARI value is less than or equal to one with an expected value of zero.

 To implement this package, users are required to input two partitions and either spatial coordinates or a precomputed distance matrix.
 The main function "spARI" then automatically computes spRI and spARI in a fast and user-friendly manner.

-If spatial coordinates are provided, a built-in normalization step is applied to remove the effect of spatial location unit.
-If a distance matrix is provided, for large-scale spatial data (e.g., 100,000 objects), users can input a sparse distance matrix of class "dgCMatrix" or "dgTMatrix", for instance, by retaining only distances to the $k$ nearest neighbors for each object.
+* If spatial coordinates are provided, a built-in normalization step is applied to remove the effect of spatial location unit.

+* If a distance matrix is provided, the built-in distance matrix calculation step is skipped.

+* For large-scale spatial data (e.g., 100,000 objects), users can input a sparse distance matrix of class "dgCMatrix" or "dgTMatrix", for instance, by retaining only distances to the $k$ nearest neighbors for each object.

 The `spARI` package is compatible with Windows, Linux, and macOS, and can be easily installed on all three platforms.